kr15h/ofxPiMapper/README.md

 s | Save composition
 z | Undo
 BACKSPACE ('-' via SSH) | Delete surface.
-SPACE | Deselect surface (projection mapping mode)
-TAB | Select next source (no need to use the source selection interface) Arrow keys | Move selection.
+SPACE | Toggle pause for video sources (texture and projection mapping modes) TAB | Select next source (no need to use the source selection interface) Arrow keys | Move selection.
 If no surface is selected in the projection mapping mode, all surfaces are moved.